2021 Clos Mogador Magnum

 Description

-Actually, we don't need to tell much about the iconic winemaker Rene Barbier.
+We don't really need to say much about iconic winemaker René Barbier.
 His Clos Mogador is perhaps the most famous Priorat wine.
-It is an organically grown full-bodied deep red wine and belongs to the absolute top of the Priorat.
-The Clos Mogador is full of black ripe fruit, herbs, minerals, coffee, truffles, beautiful tannins and a very impressive aftertaste.
-The Clos Mogador is a blend of Garnacha, Cariñena, Syrah and Cabernet Sauvignon .
-The grapes are picked over a period of two months, because they do not all ripen at the same time.
-The grapes are grown biodynamically, so with attention and respect for the plant and the natural conditions, and all work on the land is carried out by hand.
+It's an organically grown, full-bodied, deep red wine and among the absolute best from the Priorat.
+The Clos Mogador is full of ripe black fruit, herbs, minerals, coffee, truffles, beautiful tannins, and a very impressive finish.
+The Clos Mogador is a blend of Garnacha, Cariñena, Syrah, and Cabernet Sauvignon .
+The grapes are harvested over a two-month period, as they don't all ripen simultaneously.
+The grapes are grown biodynamically, with care and respect for the plant and its natural conditions, and all work in the fields is carried out by hand.

-The grapes come from vineyards coming from slate terraces which give the wine that famous pure minerality that Priorat is famous for.
-The grapes coming from slate and biodynamic cultivation of Clos Mogador and the vinification techniques of the Barbiers are seen worldwide as the example of how to get a wine that so perfectly sums up a "terroir" with that subtle fusion of fruit and nature.
+The grapes come from vineyards on slate terraces, which give the wine that famously pure minerality for which Priorat is renowned.
+The slate-grown grapes, the biodynamic cultivation of Clos Mogador, and the Barbiers' vinification techniques are recognized worldwide as the perfect example of how to create a wine that perfectly encapsulates a terroir with that subtle fusion of fruit and nature.

-The dense, purple-black color of this vintage heralds an impressive bouquet that combines spiciness, smokiness and herbs with a nice touch of toast.
-In the mouth all these impressions are enhanced by multiple layers of coffee aromas, chocolate, liquorice and ripe, generous fruit.
-The silky but persistent tannins are accompanied by a refreshing acidity .
-In our opinion a wine that should not be missing in a beautiful wine collection and compared to French or Italian top wines this is still relatively very cheap.
-In its young years definitely decant because this is a wine that is known to improve for many years and has a drinking window until 2035+ This is a magnum of 1.5 liters in a wooden box.
-Even tastier with a longer drinking window.
+The dense, purple-black color of this vintage heralds an impressive bouquet that combines spice, smokiness, and herbs with a lovely hint of toast.
+On the palate, all these impressions are enhanced by multiple layers of coffee aromas, chocolate, licorice, and ripe, generous fruit.
+The silky yet persistent tannins are paired with a refreshing acidity .
+In our opinion, this is a wine that should not be missing from any fine wine collection, and compared to top French or Italian wines, it is still relatively inexpensive.
+Definitely decant it in its younger years, as this is a wine known to improve for many years to come and has a drinking window until 2035+.
+This is a 1.5-liter magnum in a wooden box.
+Even more delicious with a longer drinking window.

-The 2021 vintage is a relatively fresh vintage that gives us a wine with an unusual continental character in the Priorat.
-René's desire over the years has been to vinify fresher wines, with much less oak impact, with more prominence of Grenache and Carignan, all so that we can enjoy a wine that is at the same time purer, more concentrated and more subtle.
-This Clos Mogador 2021 is all delicacy on the nose.
+The 2021 vintage is a relatively fresh vintage that yields a wine with an unusual continental character in the Priorat region.
+René's desire over the years has been to vinify fresher wines, with much less oak impact, and with more prominence of Grenache and Carignan, all so we can enjoy a wine that is simultaneously purer, more concentrated, and more subtle.
+This Clos Mogador 2021 is pure delicacy on the nose.
 The fruit is fresh, the aromatic Mediterranean herbs refined.
 The palate, on the other hand, is deep, with a satiny texture and a measured grip.
-A rarity that excites from the start, only a prelude to the magnitude it will reach.
-The supply of the 2021 vintage is again very limited.
-The 2021 vintage is a blend of 45% Garnatxa, 29% Carinyena, 16% Syrah and 10% Cabernet Sauvignon
+A rarity that excites from the start, merely a prelude to the magnitude it will achieve.
+The 2021 vintage is once again very limited.
+The 2021 vintage is a blend of 45% Garnatxa, 29% Carinyena, 16% Syrah, and 10% Cabernet Sauvignon.

-For the first time in Spain, Clos Mogador, one of the prestigious wines made by René Barbier in the DOCa.
-Priorat, is awarded the prestigious qualification «Vi de Finca» “Vi de Finca” is an additional qualification to the DOCa.
-Priorat certification, which already recognizes this wine.
-Clos Mogador was the first wine to receive this prestigious qualification in all of Spain.
-It certifies that all the grapes used to make this wine have come from the single vineyard of Clos Mogador for at least the last five years (five years that can be documented and traced), and at the same time is awarded to a wine that has enjoyed international fame for more than ten years.
+For the first time in Spain, Clos Mogador, one of the prestigious wines made by René Barbier in the DOCa Priorat, has been awarded the prestigious "Vi de Finca" designation.
+"Vi de Finca" is an additional designation to the DOCa Priorat certification, which already recognizes this wine.
+Clos Mogador was the first wine to receive this prestigious designation in all of Spain.
+It certifies that all the grapes used to make this wine have come from Clos Mogador's single vineyard for at least the past five years (five years that can be documented and traced), and is simultaneously awarded to a wine that has enjoyed international renown for more than ten years.

-FACT: The grapes are pressed using an olive oil press, which only produces half of the grape juice (in contrast to a regular press), but this is the most beautiful part and makes the wine 50% more concentrated.
-In the 'Attachments' tab you will find the official fact sheet of this beautiful wine.
-We will automatically send it to you when you order this wine.
-The wine is in our conditioned Wine Warehouse and if you come to collect the wine you will often also receive a nice discount .
-You will see your discount immediately when you choose 'Collection' on the checkout page.
-We are located in Dordrecht with plenty of parking.
+FACT: The grapes are pressed using an olive oil press, which only extracts half the grape juice (unlike a conventional press), but this is the most beautiful part, making the wine 50% more concentrated.
+In the "Attachments" tab, you'll find the official fact sheet for this fine wine.
+We'll automatically send it to you when you order this wine.
+The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll often receive a nice discount .
+You'll see your discount immediately when you select "Pickup" at checkout.
+We're located in Dordrecht with ample parking.
 Click here for our address.

-René Barbier is, together with Carles Pastrana of Clos de l'Obac, Alvaro Palacios (from Rioja , but known for L'Ermita in Priorat) and José Lluis Perez (Clos Martinet, and father of Sarah Perez), one of the "founding fathers" of this recently discovered or rediscovered wine region Priorat.
-Clos Mogador is named after the single vineyard that René Barbier started cultivating in the 1970s, in the now world-famous village of Gratallops.
-The wines of Clos Mogador have become mythical wines, just like Sassicaia from Italy and Château Margaux from France.
-Clos Mogador has the cult status of a great world wine.
-A special feature in winemaking at René Barbier: he presses the grapes using an olive oil press, which means that only half of the grape juice is obtained (as opposed to a normal press).
-This makes the wine 50% more concentrated and it almost seems liqueur-like in the glass.
-Priorat wines are naturally quite concentrated, and yields are usually already microscopic.
-Robert Parker was one of the first international journalists to give Clos Mogador wines extra praise. and now the wines of Rene Barbier and Sara Perez (Rene's wife) are a household name.
+René Barbier, along with Carles Pastrana of Clos de l'Obac, Alvaro Palacios (from Rioja , but known for L'Ermita in Priorat), and José Lluis Perez (Clos Martinet, and father of Sarah Perez), is one of the founding fathers of this recently discovered or rediscovered Priorat wine region.
+Clos Mogador is named after the single vineyard that René Barbier began cultivating in the 1970s, in the now world-famous village of Gratallops.
+The wines of Clos Mogador have become legendary, like those of Sassicaia from Italy and Château Margaux from France.
+Clos Mogador has achieved cult status as a major world wine.
+A unique feature of René Barbier's winemaking: he presses the grapes using an olive oil press, which yields only half the grape juice (unlike a conventional press).
+This makes the wine 50% more concentrated and makes it almost liqueur-like in the glass.
+Priorat wines are naturally quite concentrated, and yields are typically microscopic.
+Robert Parker was one of the first international journalists to give Clos Mogador wines extra praise.
+And now, the wines of Rene Barbier and Sara Perez (Rene's wife) are household names.

-In addition to Clos Mogador, his wife, the famous winemaker Sara Pérez, produces wines in Montsant (the region around Priorat) from the winery La Universal and Mas Martinet.
-These wines, such as Clos Martinet, Venus and Dido, are now also among Spain's best wines.
+In addition to Clos Mogador, his wife, the renowned winemaker Sara Pérez, produces wines in Montsant (the region surrounding the Priorat) from the La Universal and Mas Martinet wineries.
+These wines, such as Clos Martinet, Venus, and Dido, are now among Spain's finest.

 Specifications